EMC China Lab

 Safety & Structural Requirements for Non-Full-Size Cribs

-1. Mattress Support Impact Test: Assesses strength under dynamic use to prevent collapse.
+1. Mattress Support Impact Test: Assesses strength under dynaMIC use to prevent collapse.

 2. Side Rails & Slats Strength Test: Ensures structural integrity during use.